 First Singletrack in Cuyahoga County!

-The Cleveland Metroparks in partnership with the Cleveland Area Mountain Bike Association opened the first legal singletrack trails in Cuyahoga County in late summer of 2007.
+The Cleveland Metroparks, in partnership with the Cleveland Area Mountain Bike Association, opened the first legal singletrack trails in Cuyahoga County in late summer of 2007.
 Many thanks to the Metroparks officials for making it happen and to the CAMBA volunteers who put in countless hours of work to build the trails.

-By Bike: The mountain bike trail is easily accessible via the Towpath Trail.
-Look for this sign directing you to the Canalway Center; it is near the very high railroad bridge overhead.
+By Bike: The mountain bike trail is easily accessible via the Ohio & Erie Canal Towpath Trail.
+Look for this sign directing you to the Canalway Center; it is near the very high railroad bridge overhead, and next to a small wooden bridge over the old canal.
 If you are riding south, it's a couple of miles south of Harvard Rd.
 If you are riding north, it's 3.8 miles north of Rockside Rd.
-Follow the paved path to the Canalway Center.
-Near the top of the hill, just before the parking lot, the Visitor Center will be on your right, and the trailhead sign (see photo below) will be on your left.
+Follow the paved path to the Canalway Center, keeping to your left when the trail splits.
+Near the top of the hill, just before the parking lot, the Canalway Center will be on your right, and the trailhead sign (see photo above) will be on your left.

-The Beginner section of the trail is relatively flat and smooth.
+The Beginner Loop section of the trail is relatively flat and smooth.
 In the first half, a sign directs you through a chain link fence gate.
 After riding through the gate, bear right, keeping the fence on your right to continue following the trail.

-The second half of the Beginner loop is a little less flat than the first, but is still a relatively gentle grade.
+The second half of the Beginner Loop is a little less flat than the first, but is still a relatively gentle grade.
 There is a small dip in the trail surface to watch out for.